emerald-dao/emerald-academy-v2/src/lib/content/courses/beginner-dapp-ios/en/chapter2/lesson1.md

    <img src="https://i.imgur.com/DftpgpA.png" />
 4. Select a location to save your project and be sure to check the `Create Git repository on my Mac` box so we can save this project to our GitHub repository later.
    <img src="https://i.imgur.com/gSX1cMr.png" />
-5. The last thing we need to do is remove the Mac destination as the FCL-Swift sdk doesn't support it yet.
-Click on the the top `EmeraldDApp` in your project structure on the left.
+5. The last thing we need to do is remove the Mac destination as the FCL-Swift SDK doesn't support it yet.
+Click on the top `EmeraldDApp` in your project structure on the left.
 Select `Mac` in the Supported Destinations list, then click the minus button to remove it.
    <img src="https://i.imgur.com/GNdCEPT.png" />

 ## Understanding the Project Structure